 Which film character best encompasses the iconic Val Kilmer voice?
-Could it be Simon Templar from The Saint or John ‘Doc’ Holliday from Tombstone?
+Could it be John ‘Doc’ Holliday from Tombstone?
 Or the legendary Lt. / Admiral Tom ‘Iceman’ Kazansky from Top Gun and the sequel.
-Whichever character resonates best with you, there’s no denying that Val Kilmer’s voice is the hallmark of 90s on-screen and voice over cinema.
+At Voice123, the go-to platform for hiring voice actors, we’ve seen firsthand how powerful a voice can be in shaping stories.

-Kilmer’s charismatic voice infused old-school charm into the most high-profile Hollywood characters.
-In recent years, however, Kilmer fought an intense battle with throat cancer – resulting in the loss of his voice.
-But with the help of voice synthesis company Sonantic, Val Kilmer’s AI voice made quite a comeback in Top Gun: Maverick – 36 years after the original movie was released.
-This incredible feat unveils a new enigma: AI voices replacing human voices – like that of Star Wars Darth Vader.
-So, with AI voices being a hot topic in the voice over industry, let’s explore what happened to Val Kilmer’s voice, the part Top Gun: Maverick played in reviving his voice, and the impact AI voices could have on your audio projects.
+In recent years, however, Kilmer fought an intense battle with throat cancer, resulting in the loss of his voice.
+But with the help of voice synthesis company Sonantic, Val Kilmer’s AI voice made a comeback in Top Gun: Maverick.
+So, with AI voices being a hot topic in the voice over industry, the Val Kilmer AI voice is an important case study of AV producers looking to harness the power of AI in their projects.

 How Top Gun Maverick brought back Val Kilmer’s voice